 - A patient has special needs.

-- The treatment you’re receiving is complicated and/or long.
+- The treatment you’re receiving is complicated and long.

-Are you unsure whether you should undergo sedation dentistry?
+Do you need to decide whether you should undergo sedation dentistry?
 Schedule a consultation with a dentist near you.
 They will be able to tell you if you’re an ideal candidate for this particular treatment.

 Forms of Sedation Dentistry